Latvia is a European crossroads point between the West

 The political change of openness affected this immediately.
 It should be

-mentioned that British English is still taught in schools by tradition, like
+mentioned that British English is still taught in schools by tradition,

 in the rest of former USSR, however the existance of American English is